foureyes/csci-ua.0480-fall2020-034/homework/02-restaurants-2020.markdown

 __Description:__

 This function demonstrates using functions as an argument or arguments to another function.
 It calls function, `fn`, `n` times, passing in the argument, `arg` to each invocation / call.
 It will ignore the return value of function calls.
 Note that it passes in only one `arg`.

+__Hint:__

+Write a recursive function within your function defintion to implement repetition.

 __Examples:__